SLR Bayonets

 A change to a recessed lock stud necessitated a change in the pommel casting.
 Apparently the changes were made as there were comments on the ease of removing the bayonet with the protruding catch during use in riots and encounters with civilians (Northern Ireland?).
 L1A1's were modified by milling out the recess in the pommel to the new specification

-A version was trialled with wooden grips (
+A version was trialed with wooden grips (

 Converted L1A1 to A3 spec the waisted cross guard is evidence of this conversion as the L1A3 had a straight sided cross guard